sanmilonge/SoftEng/CODE_OF_CONDUCT.md

 ## Our Conduct

-We as contributers and developers pledge to participate equally and fairly to this project.
+We as contributors and developers pledge to participate equally and fairly to this project.

 We pledge to act and interact in ways that are open welcoming and healthy.